juhasev/sample-ninja-help/member-app-refer-friends-settings.md

 ### Configuration options:

-Consider configuring this feature with some time or action based restrictions to help mitigate potential misuse by professional panelists.
+Please consider configuring this feature with some time or action-based restrictions to help reduce potential misuse by professional panelists.

 > A professional panelist is a person who is using dirty tactics in an attempt to earn and cash out maximum rewards.
-Professionals use any tools available to them; including creating multiple accounts, providing false data in surveys to produce maximum completes or misusing features like **Refer Friends**.
+Professionals use any tools available to them, including creating multiple accounts, providing false data in surveys to produce maximum completes, or misusing features like **Refer Friends**.

-#### Locale selecton
+#### Locale selection
-Select which locale you would like to preview the **Refer Friends** banner in.
+Select which locale you want to preview the **Refer Friends** banner in.

-#### Defaultl background
+#### Default background
-Select one of the default background that come bundled with **SampleNinja**.
-See below **Upload background image** how to upload your own custom background image.
+Select one of the default backgrounds that come bundled with **SampleNinja**.
+See below **Upload background image** how to upload your custom background image.

 #### Referee Reward
 This is the number of reward points paid to the referer when all the configurable settings below are met.
 Leave as zero for no compensation.

 #### Upload background image
 The recommended background image size is 900 x 300 pixels.
-We recommend that you do not place any text directly on your background image, but let **SampleNinja** overlay the text.
+We recommend not placing any text directly on your background image, but let **SampleNinja** overlay the text.
 This is the minimum requirement if your **Sub Panel** is multilingual. **SimpleNinja** overlays the text using the correct **Locale** and **Language**.
-You can use **PNG** image to achieve transparency and can also use **SVG** images for indefinite scalability as well as sharpness on high resolution screens.
+You can use **PNG** images to achieve transparency and **SVG** images for indefinite scalability and sharpness on high-resolution screens.

 To upload an alternate image, simply click on the upload icon at the bottom right.